koculu/ZoneTree/docs/operations/production-checklist.md

 * Use `No WAL` only for cache, temporary, or intentionally rebuildable data.
 * Choose disk segment mode based on database size and operational file-size needs.
 * Tune sparse array and cache settings only after measuring read behavior.
-* Plan backup and restore.
+* Plan backup and restore before production traffic.

 ## Memory